Program overview

 Graduates of the Welding Plus Pressure Welding program can explore a variety of career opportunities in Canada, including:

-- Boilermaker: Specializes in the assembly, installation, and repair of boilers, tanks, and vats.
+• Boilermaker: Specializes in the assembly and repair of boilers, tanks, and vats, often working in industrial settings.

-- Structural Metal Fabricator: Works with metal to create structures, ensuring they meet specifications and safety standards.
+• Structural Metal Fabricator: Works with metal to create structures, ensuring they meet design specifications and safety standards.

-- Pipefitter: Installs and repairs piping systems, often working in industrial settings and ensuring systems are leak-free.
+• Pipefitter: Installs and repairs piping systems, often in commercial and industrial environments, requiring specialized welding skills.

-With ongoing demand for skilled welders in sectors such as construction, manufacturing, and energy, graduates can expect a rewarding career with competitive salaries.
+With ongoing demand for skilled welders in various sectors, graduates can expect a rewarding career with competitive salaries, making this an excellent time to enter the welding trade.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.